developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to utilize the Home Key on a Zebra Android device to leave the current context and return to the Home/Launcher screen.

-- If the value ***Off*** is chosen, then the Home key is ignored and will cause no action if it is pressed.
+- If the value ***Off*** is chosen, the Home key is ignored and causes no action if it is pressed.

-- If the value ***On*** is chosen, then the Home key is honored and will cause device to go to the Home/Launcher screen when if it is pressed.
+- If the value ***On*** is chosen, the Home key is honored and causes the device to go to the Home/Launcher screen when if it is pressed.

 ### General UI Configuration - Use of Magnification Gestures